 Jeremy has been working for Brightspot since October 2009.

-This week, Rose went on the record with Jeremy Collins, a chief architect for Brightspot, formerly Perfect Sense, whose recent project, Beam, is fundamentally changing the way Brightspot handles operations.
+This week, Rose went on the record with Jeremy Collins, a chief architect for Brightspot, whose recent project, Beam, is fundamentally changing the way Brightspot handles operations.
 During their conversation, Rose and Jeremy spoke more about Beam, his interests in flying, and the unique challenges presented by USA Today's High School Sports.

 How long have you been working for Brightspot?